apeckham/imgproxy/docs/loading_environment_variables.md

 # Loading environment variables

-imgproxy can load environment variables from various sources such as:
+imgproxy can load environment variables from various sources, such as:

 * [Local file](#local-file)
 * [AWS Secrets Manager](#aws-secrets-manager)